msarica/snake_color_game/README.md

-# Color Puzzle Game 🎮
+# Snake Color Puzzle 🎮

 A mobile-optimized puzzle game built with TypeScript and Vite.
 Players must select colored blocks in a specific pattern sequence to complete levels.